jacquiewitte/capstone-landslides-soilmoisture/README.md

 <H2>Purpose</H2>To address the need to improve our understanding of landslides caused by rainfall.
 To better characterize
-where and when these landslides occur by focussing the workflow on the state of Colorado as a case study region.
+landslide properties by focussing the workflow on the state of Colorado as a case study region.

 <H2>Contributions</H2>
 <ul type="disk">